 All transport from the nearest major airport to and from your location is arranged by RWA NT.

-Accommodation and vehicle will be provided while on placement by the health service.
+Accommodation will be provided while on placement by the health service.

 Patient Record System